 While many discount civil society’s impact as minor compared to the government or economy at large, a 2010 economic analysis done by the Johns Hopkins Center for Civil Society Studies surveying more than forty nations reported that civil society:

 - Accounts for $2.2 trillion in operating expenditures.
-In most industrialized nations, the civil society accounts for about five per cent of GDP.
+In most industrialized nations, civil society accounts for about five percent of GDP.

 By now, you might be thinking, ‘This all sounds nice, but civil society can’t employ everyone.
 Also, not everyone will want to work for a non-profit.’